 Kids in Vietnam really love posing for the camera!

 We decided to split up to our first seller, who said that he could get us a deal of 3 Yamaha Nuovo bikes for 400$.
 Sounds too good to be true, but worth a look.
-Me and Antonio got to Saigon Motorcycles for the raincoats while Lovel and Darian took the Grab to the seller.
+Me and Antonio got to Saigon Motorcycles for the raincoats while Darian took the Grab to the seller.
 The raincoats cost 200.000 VND each, and I also borrowed one of the helmets.
 Saigon traffic is really crazy!

 Once Antonio and I got on the main street, we were riding through holes and labyrinthian passages of buses and cars.
 Bikes contest to get into their sweet spots.
 After taking a wrong turn at the labyrinthian alley and losing GPS signal, we managed to find the seller even before the Grab ride came over there.